Blue Goat CyberSMMedical Device Cybersecurity

 • Any other relevant device documentation

-We intend to get familiar with your product, formulate a plan of action, and develop the Test Plan and Test Cass before our onsite visit.
-This allows us to optimize our time onsite.
+We get familiar with your product, build a plan of action, and develop the Test Plan and Test Cass before the onsite visit.
+This helps us use onsite time efficiently.

-2. Testing (Onsite or at Blue Goat's facility).
+2. T esting (Onsite or at Blue Goat's facility).
 We travel to your facility to perform the cybersecurity assessment and penetration test against your medical device/system.
 Testing can also be performed at Blue Goat’s facility if you ship the equipment to us.
 Our testing consists of identifying all entry points into the system, such as Ethernet, Fiber, WiFi, USB, BTLE, Serial, and HDMI.
 We assess vulnerabilities associated with each entry point and the exploitation of initial and subsequent vulnerabilities.
 Any critical findings discovered will immediately be brought to your attention.
 In addition, due to the nature of our engagement, we can share our test results with you daily as an end-of-day update.

 3. Reporting (Offsite).
 At the end of testing, we generate a medical device cybersecurity assessment and penetration test report that ranks our findings based on criticality.
 The report will include step-by-step exploitation steps, described with screenshots.
 The report also includes remediation guidance for each finding.